iris-edu/gmv/README.md

 The Ground Motion Visualization (GMV, http://ds.iris.edu/ds/products/gmv/) is a video-based IRIS DMC data product that illustrates how seismic waves travel away from an earthquake location by animating the normalized recorded wave amplitudes at each seismometer location using colored markers.
 Color of each marker depicts amplitude of the vertical ground motion, as detected by the station’s seismometer and normalized to its peak amplitude.
+For seismic channels, either single-component (vertical or Z component) or three-component (vertical plus two horizontal components) animations are possible (see http://ds.iris.edu/spud/gmv/18288940).

-This Python bundle is the main code behind GMV production at IRIS DMC.
-GMVs could be produced for different geographical regions and  sensor types.
-The GMV production script (_gmv\_generalized.py_) can be configured via its parameter file (_gmv\_param.par_) or by command line arguments.
+This Python bundle is the main code behind GMV production at IRIS DMC (http://ds.iris.edu/ds/newsletter/vol22/no2/522/generalized-gmvs-post-ta-ground-motion-visualizations/).
+The GMV production script (_gmv\_generalized.py_) can be configured via its parameter file (_gmv\_param.par_) or through command line arguments.
 Currently parameters are optimized for use with the Lambert conformal map projection and  seismic channels.
 However, with additional parameter tuning, it is possible to change the projection and/or the sensor technology.
 The code uses the FDSN Web Services (https://www.fdsn.org/webservices/) to retrieve waveform data from different FDSN data centers